Thomas Bailey Aldrich: The Real Tom Sawyer

 The Portsmouth Puddle Dock neighborhood home where Thomas Bailey Aldrich (1836-1907) lived in his teens is open to the public, May – October.
-Originally from New Orleans, Aldrich resided with his grandfather in this stately home until he left to begin a career in New York.
+Originally from New Orleans, he resided with his grandfather in this stately home until leaving it to begin a career in New York.
 (The home was also Portsmouth’s first hospital until the Aldrich family repurchased it.)
-Read about it at: strawberybanke.org/houses/aldrich.cfm.
+Read about it at this community website: strawberybanke.org/houses/aldrich.cfm.

 Later in his life, as the editor of Atlantic Monthly during its earliest heyday, he spearheaded a popular and influential literary magazine and kept company with several prestigious writers of the day, including Mark Twain, Henry Wadsworth Longfellow, and Charles Chesnutt.
-Read more about Thomas Bailey Aldrich here: americanliterature.com/author/thomas-bailey-aldrich.
+Read more about the writer and editor here: americanliterature.com/author/thomas-bailey-aldrich.

-We thank reader and genealogist Jacqui Bally for bringing this writer’s home and this town of approximately 22,000 residents to our attention.
+We thank reader and genealogist Jacqui Bally for bringing this writer’s home and this quaint small town to the attention of Author Adventures.

-The Thomas Bailey Aldrich House is the next stop of our New Hampshire Author Adventures Trail that follows the Robert Frost stops before it in Derry and Franconia.
+The Aldrich House is the next stop of our New Hampshire Author Adventures Trail that follows the Robert Frost stops before it in Derry and Franconia.